PoCInnovation/Whitecomet-Research/Polymorphic/Windows-PE/README.md

 # How to use :

-First one, you need to refer your IP and a Port to use, in `src/main.c` line 22 and 24.
+First of all, you need to refer your IP and a Port to use, in `src/main.c` line 22 and 24.
-In order to use it over the internet, use your public IP and make a port forward on your local computer's IP with the associate Port.
+In order to use it over the internet, use your public IP and forward the associated port.
 The size of the payload (important for encryption) is in `include/PE.h` as `KEY_SIZE`, change it accordingly.

      git clone https://github.com/PoCFrance/Whitecomet-Research.git